Biden signs executive order on abortion access amid pressure from Democrats - WFIN Local News

 Also not included in Biden’s action are several proposals by advocates, including Michigan Democratic Gov. Gretchen Whitmer’s recommendation this week that the administration make clear Americans can legally transport the abortion pill across the U.S.-Canadian border.

-Biden says it’s ultimately up to Congress to codify Roe into law, calling it “the fastest way to restore” rights.
+Biden says it’s ultimately up to Congress to codify Roe into law, and that he’d sign any bill sent to his desk immediately.
 But any effort by Democrats to do so would likely fail in the Senate, where they would need 10 Republican votes.

 Biden suggested a filibuster carveout to enshrine abortion rights in federal law, but two Democratic senators — Joe Manchin and Kyrsten Sinema — are opposed to changing the longstanding Senate rule.

-The president called on women to turn out in record numbers this November to elect more pro-choice Democrats.
+The president called on women to turn out in record numbers this November to elect more Democrats who support abortion rights.
+Reading directly from the court’s majority opinion, Biden emphasized that “women are not without electoral or political power.”

 “You, the women of America, you determine the outcome of this issue,” Biden said.